James C. Kaufman

 James C. Kaufman is a Professor of Educational Psychology at the University of Connecticut.
-He is the author/editor of more than 35 books, including Creativity 101 (2nd Edition, 2016) and the Cambridge Handbook of Creativity (with Robert Sternberg; 2010).
-He has published 250 papers, including the study that spawned the “Sylvia Plath Effect” and three well-known theories of creativity, including (with Ron Beghetto) the Four-C Model of Creativity.
+He is the author/editor of more than 50 books, including Creativity 101 (2nd Edition, 2016) and the Cambridge Handbook of Creativity (2nd Edition, 2019; with Robert Sternberg).
+He has published more than 300 papers, including the study that spawned the “Sylvia Plath Effect,” and three well-known theories of creativity, including (with Ron Beghetto) the Four-C Model of Creativity.
 He is a past president of Division 10 of the American Psychological Association.
 James has won many awards, including Mensa’s research award, the Torrance Award from the National Association for Gifted Children, and APA’s Berlyne and Farnsworth awards.
-He co-founded two major journals (Psychology of Aesthetics, Creativity, and the Arts and Psychology of Popular Media Culture) and currently co-edits the International Journal of Creativity and Problem Solving.
+He co-founded two major journals (Psychology of Aesthetics, Creativity, and the Arts and Psychology of Popular Media Culture).
 He has tested Dr. Sanjay Gupta’s creativity on CNN, appeared in the hit Australia show Redesign Your Brain, and narrated the comic book documentary Independents.
 He wrote the book and lyrics to Discovering Magenta, which had its NYC premiere in 2015.

 Active Research Areas:

-Creativity and Social Justice; Creativity Assessment; Creativity and Related Constructs/Individual Differences; Creativity and Mental Health.
-Mostly Creativity.
+Creativity and Meaning; Creativity Assessment; Creativity and Related Constructs/Individual Differences; Creativity and Social Justice/Equity; other Creativity-related topics.

 Selected Recent Publications:

 Kaufman, J. C. (in press).
 The creativity advantage.
 New York: Cambridge University Press.